wonkybream/pirssi/README.md

 $ python example.py consumer
 ```

-And wait for the consumer to connect into channel.
-It produces a log line something like this.
+And wait for the consumer to connect into channel. the consumer produces a log line something like this.
 ```text
 2021-10-03 10:46:59+0300 INFO pirssi.connection Connected to #pirssi-queue as pirssi-475e019b9354
 ```